The Flowers Foundations

 The Anne and Chris Flowers Foundation and the J.C.
-Flowers Foundation are charitable organizations founded by private equity investor J. Christopher Flowers and his wife Anne W. Flowers.
+Flowers Foundation are charitable organizations founded by private equity investor J. Christopher Flowers and his wife, Anne W. Flowers.
 They operate primarily by providing funding and logistical support to community organizations that tackle local social issues, primarily malaria in Africa and parolee recidivism in New York.
 Recipients have also included Harvard University, the New York Philharmonic Orchestra, various Episcopal and Anglican organizations, and numerous others.

-The Anne and Chris Flowers Foundation (founded 2015) and the J.C.
-Flowers Foundation (founded 2004) are successors to the White Flowers Foundation (founded 1990).
+Through this organization, The Flowers Foundation has provided resources to help prevent malaria in these African countries.
+Working with a wide number of partners to help "last mile" communities battle malaria.
+Through government funding, local organizations, grassroots organizations, and expertise to make this foundation a success as a resource for the prevention of malaria.

 NetsforLife/Malaria Elimination

 In October 2004, founder Chris Flowers traveled to several remote areas in Zambia.
-On a visit to the Anglican Mission in Fiwila, Zambia, Flowers witnessed the funeral of a child who had died of malaria; and during his tour of Zambia came to realize that communities did not understand the cause of malaria or its prevention.
+On a visit to the Anglican Mission in Fiwila, Zambia, Flowers witnessed the funeral of a child who had died of malaria, and during his tour of Zambia came to realize that communities did not understand the cause of malaria or its prevention.
+Many believed that Malaria was not actually a disease but, more of a curse, moral, or social transgression.
+There are many different perspectives and ideas of that Malaria can be prevented but not controlled, as some people are not willing to-do/ use preventive measures.

-As a result, the Foundation, in partnership with a number of other organizations, founded NetsforLife.
-NetsforLife distributes insecticide-treated anti-malaria bednets in remote areas in Africa, typically in partnership with the local Anglican church.
-Partners in this effort have included Episcopal Relief and Development, various Anglican organizations in Africa, Coca-Cola, ExxonMobil, Standard Chartered Bank and the Starr Foundation.
+As a result, the Foundation, in partnership with a number of other organizations, founded Nets For Life.
+Nets For Life distributes insecticide-treated anti-malaria bed nets in remote areas in Africa, typically in partnership with the local Anglican church.
+Partners in this effort have included Episcopal Relief and Development, various Anglican organizations in Africa, Coca-Cola, ExxonMobil, Standard Chartered Bank, and the Starr Foundation.

-In 2010, former Coca-Cola CEO Neville Isdell partnered with the Foundations to establish the Isdell:Flowers Cross-Border Anti-Malaria Initiative, which also distributes anti-malaria bednets, in this case in Angola, Namibia, Zambia and Zimbabwe.
+In 2010, former Coca-Cola CEO Neville Isdell partnered with the Foundations to establish the Isdell: Flowers Cross-Border Anti-Malaria Initiative, which also distributes anti-malaria bed nets, in this case in Angola, Namibia, Zambia and Zimbabwe.

-As of December 2014, the Foundations, NetsforLife and the Isdell:Flowers Initiative have raised a total of $34 million for programs to combat malaria in Africa, reaching over 25 million people and distributing over 12 million anti-malaria bednets.
+As of December 2014, the Foundations, Nets For Life and the Isdell:Flowers Initiative have raised a total of $34 million for programs to combat malaria in Africa, reaching over 25 million people and distributing over 12 million anti-malaria bed nets.

+Angola

+The Flowers Foundation places an emphasis on helping Angola combat and eliminate the dangerous disease of malaria.
+The Flowers Foundation brings in community workers, volunteers, teachers and many others to help educate Angolan citziens on the importance and strategies to combat Malaria.
+The Diocese Center and South has made it necessary to equip most affected areas in Angola in the hope of fewer malaria cases with these safe preventions.The community has representatives such as mothers, teachers, and leader that have created 12 Community Malaria Elimination Committees.
+Local faith leaders in the Angola community have made major impacts with the government to train and teach the community on malaria elimination.